 Civil Engineering is concerned with the control of the environment for the benefit of humankind.
-Civil engineering is the oldest professional engineering discipline that deals with the design, construction, and maintenance of the physical and naturally built environment, including works like bridges, roads, canals, dams, and buildings.
-If you live in a house or an apartment, work in an office building; use the transportation system, energy, water or other utilities you are touched by a civil engineer’s creativity.
-Civil engineers provide modern society with vital infrastructure and lifeline systems such as cities, roads, buildings, bridges, railroads, water systems, etc. In addition, they protect society from extreme forces of nature such as high winds, earthquakes and floods.
+It is the oldest professional engineering discipline that deals with the design, construction, and maintenance of the physical and naturally built environment, including works like bridges, roads, canals, dams and buildings.
+If you live in a house or an apartment, work in an office building, use the transportation system, energy, water or other utilities you are touched by a civil engineer’s creativity.
+Civil Engineers provide modern society with vital infrastructure and lifeline systems such as cities, roads, buildings, bridges, railroads, water systems, etc. In addition, they protect society from extreme forces of nature such as high winds, earthquakes and floods.

-We teach both the fundamental principles and practical applications.
-Considerable emphasis is placed upon practical work, in the form of laboratory classes, physical and computational modelling exercises, project work, surveying fieldwork, design projects and site visits.
+We teach both fundamental principles and practical applications.
+Considerable emphasis is placed upon practical work, in the form of laboratory classes, physical and computational modeling exercises, project work, surveying fieldwork, design projects and site visits.